ms-jpq/chadtree/docs/ARCHITECTURE.md

 All RPC notifications from the `nvim` server are sent to a global message queue, which is then processed in order of arrival after initialization code.

-No futher messages can be processed until the previous ones have.
+No further messages can be processed until the previous ones have.

 `nvim` never blocks on the notifications.
 The CHADTree client has no blocking API.